aronfarber/aronfarber.github.io/content/personal/name.md

 title: Name
 ---

-The name Aron doesn't really mean anything.
-It's little more than an unusual spelling of Aaron.
+My name doesn't hold any particular significance.
+It's an unusual spelling of Aaron, and little more.

-According to my parents it's supposed to be pronounced /ærɪn/ (like the a in "ash") but I guess Aaron is pronounced like /ɛrɪn/
+According to my parents it's supposed to be pronounced /ærən/ (like the a in "ash") but I guess Aaron is generally pronounced /ɛərən/
 (like "air-in") so I'm mostly called that.
-Language is fluid so I let it slide.
-Whenever people ask I tell them to pronounce it the way they normally would.
+[Language is fluid](https://en.wikipedia.org/wiki/Linguistic_description) so I let it slide.
+Whenever people ask, I tell them to pronounce it as they normally would.